>

 Exploring Mental Health Awareness Month

 There are several crucial benefits of dedicating a whole month to mental health awareness.
-It establishes a dedicated forum for promoting better mental health support systems, dismissing stigma, and encouraging conversation.
+It establishes a dedicated forum for promoting better mental health support systems, dispelling stigma, and encouraging conversation.
 Mental Health Awareness Month highlights how critical it is for us as a society to give mental health a higher priority.

 In simple words, Mental Health Awareness Month is a time when people come together to support one another’s mental health.
-It inspires people all across the world to understand and be compassionate toward those who are struggling with mental health issues.
+It inspires people all around the world to understand and be compassionate toward those who are struggling with mental health issues.

 Mental Health Day: A Closer Look